 While you are shooting the bride and groom on the wedding day, there are many variables to think about – do you have the right poses?
 Are you confident in the shooting plan you have created for this location?
 Do you have the right lighting to deliver stunning images to your clients?
 Lighting is an important aspect of your shoot that can elevate your images from good to outstanding.
 Backlighting is a technique that you can use when shooting your subjects that allows you to shoot your subject directly in front of the light.

 Though backlighting can be difficult to master at first, it is a helpful skill to have as a photographer.
 The more obstacles you can overcome as a photographer, the better chances that your clients will book you again or refer you to other couples who may be getting married soon.
-We’ve put together 4 tips for shooting with backlight to get you started today!
+We’ve put together 4 tips for better backlight photography to get you started today!

 1. Diffuse the Sun